 In Montana, Odegaard Kovacich Snipes fights for those who have burn injuries, and our lawyers seek to get victims the compensation they deserve.
 Each year in the United States, over 486,000 people receive medical treatment for burn injuries, according to the American Burn Association.
 The U.S. Department of Health and Human Services reports that around 3,800 people die each year from burns.
 Advances in treatment make it possible for more people to survive serious burns, yet these victims suffer painful injuries and expensive medical treatment bills due to the negligence of another party.

 At Odegaard Kovacich Snipes, we have a reputation in the legal community for taking on complex cases.
-Other law offices often consult with our attorneys on difficult cases, because they respect our knowledge and experience.
-If you have suffered a severe head or brain injury, you need a dedicated attorney who will aggressively pursue your case.
+Other law offices often consult with our lawyers on difficult cases, because they respect our knowledge and experience.
+If you have suffered a severe head or brain injury, you need a dedicated lawyer who will aggressively pursue your case.

 Medical professionals often categorize burns according to their cause.
 The most common types of burns are thermal burns.
 These involve exposure to a fire or heat source, including sunburns, scalding water, or flames.

 Chemical burns can occur on the outside or even inside the body when a person is exposed to hazardous chemicals.
 Individuals exposed to chemicals may experience symptoms of shock and require immediate treatment due to the severity of the injury.

 Electrical burns occur when the victim encounters electricity, either through lightning or live sources of electricity.
 Injuries occur not only to the skin but also to the muscles and other internal organs.
 The severity of electrical burns requires immediate treatment.

 While first-degree burns can occur simply from standing under the hot sun for too long, burns resulting in serious injury are more common in situations where a dangerous environment gives rise to a risk of burns.